 CMYK stands for cyan, magenta, yellow and key, which is black.

-If you intend on printing the work you’re painting on your computer, this is the color mode you should have active.
+If you intend on printing the work you’re painting on your computer, this is the color mode you should have active on your software.

 RGB and CMYK colors behave differently.